sattley/movie-finder/README.md

 This will create an optimized build in the `.next` folder, ready to be deployed.

-### Additional Information

-- Ensure that you have a valid API key from the OMDB API to enable movie search functionality.
-- Make sure to set up any necessary environment variables before running the app.

 ## UI / UX Choices

 - My first consideration was that I wanted the layout to be responsive, so this really dictated my design decisions.